 If you have a pacemaker, tell Taking Care when you place your order by telephone or select the pacemaker option when ordering online.
 Taking Care will turn off the fall detection feature.
 You should attach the location-aware GPS pendant to the supplied split ring, which can be attached to a belt clip or keys, so it is not worn around the neck.
 The location-aware GPS pendant must be kept at a minimum distance of 25cm from your pacemaker at all times.
 If you have any questions or concerns, Taking Care is happy to help.
 Call Taking Care on 0800 085 8032, Monday to Friday 9am - 6pm, to speak to an advisor.

 The fall sensor in the location-aware GPS pendant may not detect every fall as it is designed to detect hard, unobstructed falls.
 If you are able to do so, you must ensure that you press the emergency button on the pendant each time that you fall.

 The fall alarm sensor uses an algorithm to recognise the difference between ‘hard’ falls and other movements.
 Like many similar devices on the market, it cannot guarantee to detect all falls because it is dependent on where it is worn and the amount of shock or impact from the fall.

 The location-aware GPS pendant must be worn around the neck for the fall detection to work.
 Fall detection must be turned off if you have a pacemaker.
 Although advanced technology is used to detect a fall, the pendant has been designed to detect only serious falls with a heavy impact.

 The backup pendant does not detect falls.

 The battery will last one to two months with standard use before it needs to be recharged.
-Voice messages and lights indicate when the battery is low, approximately 20% capacity.
-The low battery is reported automatically to Taking Care's Emergency Resolution Centre.
-Please note, the pendant’s battery will need to be charged after an emergency activation.
+Voice messages and lights indicate when the battery is low at approximately 20% capacity.
+It is recommended the pendant’s battery is charged after an emergency activation.